-In this course, participants will explore the ways in which adults learn critical thinking and they will experience different techniques to teach critical thinking.
-Exercises to be reviewed will include: Scenario analysis, heroes and villains, crisis decision simulation and critical incidents.
-The course will mix presentations by the leader with small group exercises.
+In this workshop, participants will explore the ways in which adults learn critical thinking and they will experience different techniques to teach critical thinking.
+Exercises to be reviewed will include: Scenario analysis, critical conversation protocols and critical incidents.
+The course is highly participatory and will take participants through a series of increasingly complex critical thinking activities.

-ORLD 4827 - Fostering transformative learning
+ORLD 4827 - Fostering Transformative Learning

 In this course, we will explore how adult learners transform their habits of mind through critical self-reflection and discourse.
-We will also examine the relationships between individuation, authenticity, and transformation.
-We will focus on practical and innovative strategies for fostering transformative learning in adult education settings.
-This is a distance learning course.
+We will also examine individual and social transformation and how they are connected.
+We will focus on practical and innovative strategies for fostering transformative learning in a wide range of adult education settings.
+This is a fully asynchronous distance learning course.